 IVA or CVA?

-If you are a business-owner struggling with debt, it may be unclear which solution is the right one for you.
-Both IVAs and CVAs work by similar processes and have similar benefits, so which one is available to you will ultimately depend upon the type of debt you have, and the type of business you have.Get Started
+If you are a business owner struggling with debt, it may be unclear which solution is the right one for you.
+Both IVAs and CVAs work by similar processes and have similar benefits, so which one is available to you will ultimately depend upon the type of debt you have, and the type of business you have.Get debt help today

 CVA stands for Company Voluntary Arrangement.
 It is an agreement made between a limited company and its creditors to pay back a proportion of its unmanageable debts over a predetermined period of time, based on what is affordable.